-It’s been quite some time since I saw a film, especially a horror film, that I wouldn’t change one thing about it.
-As a horror fanatic, I’ll be the first to admit when I think something needed to be spruced up or a shot wasn’t done to the best effect.
-Crimson Peak was one of those rare films that come around nowadays.
-Something that feels so original and so complete that it leaves you feeling excited. (possible minor spoilers)
+It’s been some time since I saw a film, especially a horror film, that I wouldn’t change a thing.
+As a horror fanatic, I’ll be the first to admit when I think something is missing, but Crimson Peak was one of those rare films where I was in awe.
+Something that feels so original and so complete, with such wondrous style and presence to back it.

-I don’t want to give too much away because I really did enjoy this film, and although it’s not twist heavy, I think it would take away from the effect if all the beans were spilled.
-If you’re looking for a terrifying, non-cheesy horror film to see to get in the Halloween spirit, this is it.
-And as always, if you have any questions or comments feel free below!
+I don’t want to give too much away because I really did enjoy this film, and although it’s not twist heavy, I think it would take away from the effect if I divulged more.
+If you’re looking for a spooky horror film to see to get in the Halloween spirit, this is it.